How to Lay Pavers for Walkway – DIY Patio and Garden Walkway

-However, the design of the walkway would determine by how large your outdoor space is.
+However, the walkway’s design would determine how large your outdoor space is.
 The larger the outdoor area, the more design it would accommodate.
 If the walkway you are trying to lay is less than 10 ft in length, no design type would be suggested for that.

-- Peg both sides in-breath you will be clearing, usually not less than 3ft.
-Although the wider and longer the walkway, the more comfort and beauty it gives to the backyard area.
-After knowing the breath, you need to peg the length to give you the shape you desire.
+- Peg both sides in breath you will be clearing, usually not less than 3ft.
+Although the wider and longer the walkway, the more comfort, and beauty it gives to the backyard area.
+After knowing the breath, you need to peg the length to give you the desired shape.

 - The next thing is to put a line or string around the peg to give bring out the shape you want.
-When you are done with this, you will know the area you want to work on, which will make it easier for you.
+When you are done with this, you will know the area you want to work on, making it easier for you.

 Clearing the marked path/ Excavation

 The next step is to clear your pegged or marked area.
-You need to remove all sort of debris which include grass that would hinder the success of laying the pavers.
-You can do it with a rake or a shovel, which will make it look like you are leveling the ground while also cleaning.
+You need to remove all sorts of debris which, include grass that would hinder the success of laying the pavers.
+You can do it with a rake or a shovel, making it look like you are leveling the ground while also cleaning.